jsebdev/jsebdev/README.md

 # Hi there 👋 I'm Sebastian!

-I consider myself curious and creative.
+I consider myself a curious and creative software developer.
 Currently in my path to become a full-stack software developer from Colombia to the world!

 After a long time looking for what I love doing the most, I found technology and coding to be fun, challenging and with the power to change the world for the better.
 So here I am doing my best learning how to solve problems for tons of people around the world :)